bridging the gap between art and science.

 & Art

 Proctor Foundation is partnering with Space Camp to provide scholarships to Community College Students.
-Applicants must identify as Black, Indigenous, and/or People of Color (BIPOC) and special consideration is given to students majoring in the arts or humanities.
 See below for full list of qualifications.

-Dr. Proctor along with her Inspiration4 crew members were inducted into the Space Camp Hall of Fame in 2022.
-The Art of Space Camp will take place during the Space Camp Inspiration4 week each summer.
+The Proctor Foundation for Art and Science was founded by Dr. Sian Proctor who, along with her Inspiration4 crew members, was inducted into the Space Camp Hall of Fame in 2022.
+Inspiration4 is a proud supporter of Space Camp.

 applications

-Applications are now open for the Space Camp Scholarship 2024!!
+Applications for the Space Camp Scholarship 2026 ARE OPEN!!

 The applications will close at the end of February each year.
 Students and faculty from across the United States are eligible to apply with special consideration going to students and faculty from the Maricopa Community College District.